-GetoutofLondon Recorded with Martin Rushent.
-Co-wrote and co-sung with Simon G. This was the song which got us our deal with Chrysalis.
-Lyrics written Kerouac-style.
-Lots of time-specific references (Keys on the TV - a sideways reference to the launch of TV-AM).
-Video directed by Storm Thorgeson.
+GetoutofLondon - Recorded with Martin Rushent.
+Co-wrote and co-sung with Simon G. This was the song which got Intaferon our deal with Chrysalis.
+Lyrics written Dylan-style, there are lots of time-specific references (Keys on the TV is a reference to the launch of TV-AM).
+The video was directed by Storm Thorgeson.
 Cover shot en verité on Oxford Street.

-Steamhammer Sam Written by SG as a plaintive and personal lament.
-The steel strikes were a big deal at the time.
-Included a brass band and children choir in a wry attempt to counteract the bleakness of the lyric…. sing-a-long-insanity.
+Steamhammer Sam was written by SG as a plaintive and personal lament.
+The steel strikes in the UK were a big deal at the time.
+The song included a brass band and children choir in a wry attempt to counteract the bleakness of the lyric.
 Martin Rushent whistles on the remix.
-The great Jack Watson starred in the video.
+The great actor Jack Watson starred in the video.

-Baby Pain Another SG classic, describing the view from his kitchen window and a burgeoning love affair (to a girl I introduced him to).
+Baby Pain is another SG song.
 The cover pictures Edie Sedgwick after the Chelsea Hotel fire.
 We originally wanted the cover to be all black with dark purple lettering - a big bruise.
-Produced by David Motion.
-Signaled the premature end of Intaferon, the lyrics at the beginning of the 12” remix strangely preempting it.
+Produced by David Motion, the song signalled the end of Intaferon, the lyric at the beginning of the 12” remix uncannily preempting it.

-Gun My first solo album.
-After breaking with SG a month before release, I had to take off the Intaferon singles and write new songs.
-By the time that was done, I had left London for New York.
-The cover shot was by Robert Mapplethorpe, the record label having no idea who he was at the time.
+Gun was my first solo album.
+After breaking with SG a month before release, I had to take the Intaferon singles off the record and write three new songs.
+By the time it was done, I had left London for New York.
+The cover shot was by Robert Mapplethorpe.
 The American version of the album was renamed Gun Control; I felt it was something worth saying.

-NeverNeverLand First LP for Warner Bros.
-Made in the UK & US.
-Produced by Phil Thornalley, myself and Tom Lord-Alge.
-Lead off single ‘American Dream’ video directed by Peter Care at huge expense.
-Banned by MTV as they objected to the interracial romance I was keen to portray.
-Second single ‘New York Girl’ video directed by Alex Keshshian.
-It was his first job.
-I also helped him get his first movie, if somewhat obliquely.
+NeverNeverLand was my debut LP for Warner Bros.
+It was produced by Phil Thornalley, myself and Tom Lord-Alge.
+The video for ‘American Dream’ was directed by Peter Care and banned by MTV for its portrayal of an interracial romance.
+The video for ‘New York Girl’ was directed by Alex Keshshian - his directorial debut.
+I also helped him get his first movie.

-Child Bride Early 90‘s.
-Back in the UK and back with David Motion.
-A one-off track for my friend Tav, now managing Alt-J. This was all about the remix done by Keith Fernley (Feedback Max).
-For a songwriter whose strength, if anything, was his lyrics, this was a particularly strange time for me to be making music.
+Child Bride was recorded in the early 90‘s.
+I had returned to the UK and was once again working with David Motion.
+A one-off track for my friend Tav, now managing Wolf Alice and Alt-J, this track is all about the remix done by Keith Fernley (Feedback Max).
+For a songwriter whose strength, if anything, was his lyrics, this was a particularly strange time for me.

-She’s All Over Me Described in the book DBTA as ‘a song of wittering complaint’.
+She’s All Over Me is described in my novel 'Don't Breathe the Air' as ‘a song of wittering complaint’.
 The cover by artist Allan Martin is probably the best thing about it.
-Shoehorning myself into a world into which I no longer fit was a painful and ultimately pointless experience.
+Shoehorning myself into a world in which I no longer fit was a difficult and ultimately pointless experience.
 The ‘She’ of the title was less about a girl, but life in general.